carycorreia/GCD_Course_Assignment/README.md

 ### Detailed walk thru
 #### Steps 1a-1c - Prepare the directory structures:

-  1a - Prep the data structure
+  1. a - Prep the data structure

-  1b - Download and unzip the files
+  1. b - Download and unzip the files

-  1c - Setup the directories, get the label files, make the labels descriptive
+  1. c - Setup the directories, get the label files, make the labels descriptive

 #### At the end of step 1:
 ```
  - all files have been downloaded and unzipped
  - quick references to all sub-folders have been created
  - all label files have been reworked so that the names are meaningful
 ```
 #### Steps 2a-2d - Prep the test data set:

-  2a - Read in all 3 test data files...note I renamed them to be subject, readings and activities

-  2b - Fix all columns using regex in the subject and readings tables

-  2c - Fix the activity_test table only this time we build the equivalent of a vlookup (use plyr and join)

-  2d - Assemble the final _testData_ table
+  2.a - Read in all 3 test data files...note I renamed them to be subject, readings and activities 2.b - Fix all columns using regex in the subject and readings tables 2.c - Fix the activity_test table only this time we build the equivalent of a vlookup (use plyr and join) 2.d - Assemble the final _testData_ table

 #### At the end of step 2:
 ```